TFD

 -

-There's a trick I sometimes do with C arrays, it still works but I'm bothered by the fact that TFD doesn't improve it: sending variable length array literals to functions.
+There's a trick I sometimes do with C arrays, it still works but I'm bothered by the fact that TFD doesn't improve it: sending variable length array literals to functions (with 0 at the end to denote the end of the array).
 In fact this requires 1 extra character than C so in a way this is a downgrade.

 printf("Number {}\n", *a);